Scratch-Client-4/contributing/README.md

 # :book: Scratch Client 4 Contributing Guide

 :wave: Hey!
-Thanks for willing to contribute to Scratch Client 4, also know as SC4!
+Thanks for willing to contribute to Scratch Client 4, also known as SC4!
 This guide is here to explain:

 - What SC4 _is_ and _isn't_ about
 - Best practices and general rules